asciiscry3r/mksscryertower.quest/content/category/Crimes_with_brain_scanners_human_detectors_other_devices_and_me.rst

 49.6 million people were living in modern slavery in 2021, of which 27.6 million were in forced labour and 22 million in forced marriage.

 1 in every 150 people are victims.
+In Ukraine - every person except "Big White Brotherhood"

 =========================================
 About violence from brainwashed criminals